isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2018-06-28-a-community-that-soars.md

 ---
 layout: post
-title:  A community that soars
+title:  Speech by Mr Masagos Zulkifli, Minister-in-charge of Muslim Affairs at Minister’s Hari Raya Get-Together on 28 June 2018
-date:   2018-06-28UpdTE
+date:   2018-06-28
 permalink: /media-centre/speeches-and-press-releases/a-community-that-soars
 ---

-### **Speech by Mr Masagos Zulkifli, Minister-in-charge of Muslim Affairs at Minister’s Hari Raya Get-Together**

-28 June 2018
+### **A community that soars**

 Minister for Culture, Community and Youth, Grace Fu Members of Parliament